 Author Robert Fulghum has published eight best-selling books of non-fiction: All I Really Need To Know I Learned in Kindergarten, It Was On Fire When I Lay Down On It, Uh-Oh, Maybe (Maybe Not) , From Beginning To End – The Rituals of Our Lives, True Love, Words I Wish I Wrote and What On Earth Have I Done?.

-The 15th anniversary edition of All I Really Need To Know I Learned In Kindergarten, released in 2003, is available in hardback and paperback editions.
-The 25th anniversary edition of that book will be available in 2013.
+The 25th anniversary edition of All I Really Need To Know I Learned In Kindergarten, is now available in hardback and paperback editions.

 What On Earth Have I Done? his most recent book of essays, was published in the fall of 2007.